radius-project/docs/docs/content/operations/control-plane/observability/metrics/grafana/index.md

    radius-prom-prometheus-pushgateway       ClusterIP   10.0.190.59       <none>        9091/TCP            7d9h
    radius-prom-prometheus-server            ClusterIP   10.0.172.191      <none>        80/TCP              7d9h
    grafana                                  ClusterIP   10.0.15.229       <none>        80/TCP              5d5h
    ```

-      In this guide the server name is `radius-prom-prometheus-server` and the namespace is `radius-monitoring`, so the HTTP URL will be `http://radius-prom-prometheus-server.radius-monitoring`.
+   In this example the server name is `radius-prom-prometheus-server` and the namespace is `radius-monitoring`, so the HTTP URL will be `http://radius-prom-prometheus-server.radius-monitoring`.

 1. Fill in the following settings: